Español

 Chimeric antigen receptor (CAR) T-cell therapy is a type of cancer immunotherapy.
 It helps the body’s own immune system find and attack cancer cells.
 CAR T-cell therapy is also sometimes talked about as a type of cell-based gene therapy, because it involves altering the genes inside certain immune cells to help them attack the cancer.

-To make this treatment, immune cells called T cells are taken from the person’s blood during a process called leukapheresis.
+Immune cells called T cells are taken from the person’s blood during a process called leukapheresis.
 Blood is removed through an IV line and goes into a machine that takes out the T cells.
-The remaining blood then goes back into the body.
+The remaining blood then goes back into the person's body.
 This process typically takes a few hours, and it might need to be repeated.

 The T cells are then frozen and sent to a lab, where they are genetically altered so they have specific receptors (called chimeric antigen receptors, or CARs) on their surface.
 These receptors help the T cells attach to proteins on cancer cells.
 The T cells are then multiplied in the lab, which typically takes several weeks.

-Once the CAR T cells are ready, the patient gets chemotherapy for a few days to help prepare the body.
+Once the CAR T cells are ready, the patient gets chemotherapy for a few days to help prepare the body for the treatment.
 Then the CAR T cells are infused back into the patient’s blood, where they can seek out the cancer cells and help the immune system attack them.

 Idecabtagene vicleucel (ide-cel, Abecma) and ciltacabtagene autoleucel (cilta-cel, Carvykti) are CAR T-cell therapies that target the BCMA protein, which is found on myeloma cells.
-Either of these treatments can be used in patients who have already received several (typically at least 4) other types of treatment for their multiple myeloma.
+Either of these treatments can be used in people who have already received several other types of medicines to treat their multiple myeloma.

 Cytokine release syndrome (CRS): CRS can happen when T cells release chemicals (cytokines) that ramp up the immune system.
 CRS most often happens within a few days to weeks after treatment, and in some cases it can be life-threatening.
 Symptoms can include: